digitalillusion/gatsby-plugin-silverghost/examples/list/README.md

 **View**

 On the index page, the example presents two links by mean of which to search the welcome messages of the channel "room" rather than those of the channel "broadcast" using a predefined search keyword in the latter case.
 Upon transitions coming from outside the framework, like clicking such links, we need to match the landing location to an action (rather then showing the content from the redux state).
-This way the action parameters are updated reflecting the ones in the URL and the framework is bootstrapped
+This way the action parameters are updated reflecting the ones in the URL and the framework is bootstrapped.

 This magic is done inside `NavigationBuilder` as soon as we pass the router history:

     new NavigationBuilder(store, globalHistory)